cerc-io/stack-orchestrator/app/data/stacks/laconic-explorer/README.md

 # Laconicd Explorer

-Instructions for first deploying a local Laconic blockchain "fixturenet," and then then deploying a block explorer.
+Instructions for deploying a block explorer for Laconicd.
 The explorer stack has two containers:
 - an Nginx image to serve the explorer app, Ping.pub[https://github.com/ping-pub/explorer], configured for Laconicd
 - a non-consensus Laconicd full node to connect with the fixturenet and provide chain data to the explorer

-## Prerequisites
-http vs https

 ## 1. Start a Laconicd Fixturenet
-Follow the instructions here[https://github.com/cerc-io/stack-orchestrator/tree/main/app/data/stacks/fixturenet-laconicd] to start a Laconicd fixturenet.
+Follow the instructions [here](https://github.com/cerc-io/stack-orchestrator/tree/main/app/data/stacks/fixturenet-laconicd) to start a Laconicd fixturenet.
 Verify that it is running correctly and producing blocks with:
 ```
 $ laconic-so --stack fixturenet-laconicd deploy logs
 ```

-## 2. Connection requirements
+## 2. Prepare fixturenet connection
 The explorer's full node will need to connect to the fixturenet and sync with the chain.
 To connect with an already running chain (such as the one created in step 1) we will need:
 - the address of at least one peer (node_id@IP.address:port)
 - the genesis.json file for the chain

 Get the node id of the fixturenet validator and save it for later:
 ```
-command
+$ laconic-so --stack fixturenet-laconicd deploy exec laconicd "curl -s localhost:26657/status" | jq .result.node_info.id
+"14634704773dfa45b2411dbc627a63f9fe835732"
 ```
+*Note:* your node id will be different than the one above.
 Copy the genesis.json file to the host to a directory of your choice for later:
 ```
-command
+# Find the container id or name of the laconicd container
+$ docker ps

+# Copy the genesis.json file from the container to the host
+$ mkdir ~/laconic-explorer
+$ docker cp {container id found above}:/root/.laconicd/config/genesis.json ~/laconic-explorer/genesis.json
 ```

 ## 3. Clone explorer repositories